dekuNukem/traffic-cone-film-scanning/cone_customization.md

 ## Install Autodesk Fusion

-Autodesk Fusion is a popular software for designing parts for 3D printing.
+Autodesk Fusion is a popular CAD software for designing 3D parts.

 We're going to install the free version, customize the traffic cone, and 3D print the result.